samumantha/Obsidian_vault/CSS.md

 -> will align all texts which have `id="myid"` in center, id cannot start with a number

+> unique, only one element can have same id

 ## class selector

 ```css